Shahriar-Kariman/CS3383_Assignment_1/CS3383_Assignment1.md

 ## Question 4 - Making Change for n Cents

-lets assume I want to make change for 30 cents if I use the greedy algorithm I would have `25 + 1 + 1 + 1 + 1 + 1` wich is `5` coins but I now for a fact that I can use `3` coins if I only use 10 cents for each.
+lets assume I want to make change for 30 cents if I use the greedy algorithm I would have `25 + 1 + 1 + 1 + 1 + 1` which is `5` coins but I now for a fact that I can use `3` coins if I only use 10 cents for each.
 This means that the greedy algorithm is not optimal.

 ## Question 5 - Points on The Line